How to Choose Between 4 Popular Types of Fireplace Inserts

 Photo: brizmaker / iStock / Getty Images Plus / Getty Images

-Pellet-burning fireplace inserts use compressed organic material such as bark, sawdust, and wood chips, to light up your fireplace instead of logs.
+Pellet-burning fireplace inserts use compressed organic material such as bark, sawdust, and wood chips to light up the fireplace instead of logs.
 It’s a renewable, carbon-neutral fuel source that can be operated using electronic controls, needs weekly maintenance when in constant use, and has efficient heating capabilities.
 Compared to wood-burning inserts, pellets produce less soot, making them a cleaner burn for your home.
 One of the pros of this fuel type is that you set the temperature range and heat output you want, and it automatically dispenses the pellets from the hopper for you.

 Size

-1. Measure the fireplace’s front opening.
+• Measure the width and height of the front opening.

-2. Measure the width of the back.
+• Measure the width of the back.

 If you’re not sure what size fireplace insert is best for you or if you took the correct measurements, contact a fireplace installation pro near you for help.